 A fireplace in the center of the room will provide a natural glow.
 To warm the basements’ cold floor, seal it with an epoxy for a shiny finish or choose a lightly coloured coating.

 Replace a traditional door with transparent glass or plexiglass behind which you can make a wine cellar.
 For furniture, opt for materials that reflect light: leather, varnish, and glossy finishes.
 Then combine your fixtures to add light to the entire area, without forgetting about the blinds or white curtains for the windows.

 Now that the basement is receiving more light, wouldn’t you like to maximize the space?
 If you’re tired of the immaculate white that’s persisted since the construction of your home, repaint the walls and floor with a palette of cooler or pastel shades.
 This will give the impression that the space is bigger than it is.

 To soften the rectilinear space, opt for furniture with round lines and alternate between new and old pieces.
 To anchor this timeless charm, a textured rug made of natural fibres or very vibrant patterns will help stabilize the furniture and offset their floating.
 Also, install mirrors in front of windows and place shelves to create order while freeing up space.

 Your basement already has potential so why not highlight it in all its simplicity?
-If you have a low hanging ceiling, it is better to paint the beams and ceiling in white than to install a suspended ceiling which will cause you to lose space.
-With slippers on your feet, does the cold concrete not bother you?
+If you have a low-hanging ceiling, it is better to paint the beams and ceiling in white than to install a suspended ceiling which will cause you to lose space.
+With slippers on your feet, does the cold concrete slab not bother you?